karthick432/Movie-Recommender/README.md

 │── movie_list.pkl.gz   # Preprocessed movie dataset
 │── README.md           # Project documentation

-Usage
+#Usage

-Enter a movie name in the search bar.
+-Enter a movie name in the search bar.

-The system will fetch similar movies using collaborative filtering.
+-The system will fetch similar movies using collaborative filtering.

-Movie details such as posters and descriptions are fetched from TMDB API.
+-Movie details such as posters and descriptions are fetched from TMDB API.

-Screenshots

-(Add relevant screenshots of the application UI here.)

-Technologies Used
+#Technologies Used

-Python

-Streamlit
+-Python
+-Streamlit

-TMDB API
+-TMDB API

-Pandas

-Numpy
+-Pandas
+-Numpy

-Future Enhancements
+#Future Enhancements

-Add content-based filtering
+-Add content-based filtering

-Improve UI/UX
+-Improve UI/UX

-Deploy on Streamlit Cloud / Heroku
+-Deploy on Streamlit Cloud / Heroku